CCO-IETF/ietf118-side-meeting/README.md

 In-network computing, in recent years, has been being discussed to improve the overall performance in terms of the bandwidth consumed and/or latency when collective communications are used.
 Designing the network assissted collective communication primitives to execute one or some key steps in the process and/or to provide the more efficient group communication model are drawing some special attentions as the ways for collective communication optimizations (CCO).
 They also impose some challenges and requirements for both the network transport and forwading, and co-design of protocols and distributed learning frameworks.

 Therefore, we are organizing a side meeting CCO in IETF 118.
 The primary goals are to introduce and discuss the challenges, requirements and new technologies to optimize collective communication with in-network computing in use, and to explore the standardization opportunities in IETF.
-You participation is welcome.
+Your participation is welcome.
 We hope to foster the open discussions to stimulate the innovative engineering work in this area.
-No conclusion is expected to be made at the end of the side meeting.
+No immediate conclusion is expected to be made at the end of the side meeting.